akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 ## Extending Flow Operators with Custom Operators

-The most general way of extending any `Source`, `Flow` or `SubFlow` (e.g. from `groupBy`) is demonstrated above: create a graph of flow-shape like the `Duplicator` example given above and use the `.via(...)` operator to integrate it into your stream topology.
+The most general way of extending any `Source`, `Flow` or `SubFlow` (e.g. from `groupBy`) is demonstrated above: create a operator of flow-shape like the `Duplicator` example given above and use the `.via(...)` operator to integrate it into your stream topology.
 This works with all `FlowOps` sub-types, including the ports that you connect with the graph DSL.